Keto Bacon and Blue Cheese Zoodles

 Cook noodles

-Add zoodles to the skillet and cook for 2 minutes until sauce has incoorperated over the zoodles and the zucchini noodles are heated through but still firm to the touch.
+Add zoodles to the skillet and cook for 2 minutes until the sauce has incorporated into the zoodles and they’re heated through but still firm to the touch.

-I love quick and easy keto lunches I can throw together in a few minutes and this recipe for keto bacon and blue cheese zoodles is one of them.
-This recipe also makes an excellent main course for dinner or a low carb side dish.
+I love quick and easy lunches I can throw together in a few minutes and this bacon and blue cheese zoodle recipe is one of them.
+It also makes an excellent main course for dinner or a great side dish.

 Crispy bacon and creamy crumbled blue cheese are combined with Italian flavors of tomato, basil and olive oil to create a light and flavorful dish.
 This low carb pasta can be enjoyed any time of year, but it is especially delicious when the weather is warmer and tomatoes and basil are in season.

-Zoodles, also known as zucchini noodles are a popular noodle replacement on the keto diet.
+Zoodles, also known as zucchini noodles, are a popular noodle replacement on a keto diet.
 Zoodles can be purchased already spiralized in the produce section of the grocery store or in the freezer section with the frozen vegetables.

 Yes, totally!
 Cherry tomatoes work just fine in this recipe.
 They’ll add a little burst of sweetness and still pair perfectly with the bacon and blue cheese.